-Spruce are grown in 4-cubic-inch Ray Leach[®] Pine Cells which have 200 cells per tray or 100 cells per square foot.
+Pines are grown in 4-cubic-inch Ray Leach® Pine Cells, which have 200 cells per tray or 100 cells per square foot.
 Seedlings can also be produced in styrofoam containers.
 In general, seedlings with larger root collar diameters can be produced in containers with wider spacing between cells.
-Before sowing, previously used trays and cells are thoroughly washed and dipped into a 10-percent bleach solution (one part laundry bleach to 9 parts water).
-After the trays and cells have dried, the bottom 1 inch of the cells is re-moistened with tap water and the tray and cells are run through the filling machine.
+Before sowing, previously used trays and cells are thoroughly washed and dipped into a tank containing water at 160-165°F (71-74°C) for 15 seconds to effectively kill pathogenic fungi.
+After the trays and cells have dried, the bottom 1 inch of the cells is remoistened with tap water and the tray and cells run through the filling machine.
 Moistening the bottom of the cells causes dry growing medium to adhere and not fall through the drainage holes.
-Cells are machine-filled with a peatvermiculite (1:1) growing medium.
+Cells are machine-filled with a peat-vermiculite (1:1) growing medium.
 The pH of this mix averages about 4.2.
 Seeds are sown with an optical precision seeder and just barely covered with washed white grit.